rokcej/video-anamorphosis/README.md

 # Video Anamorphosis

+> Anamorphosis is a distorted projection requiring the viewer to occupy a specific vantage point to view a recognizable image.

-The goal of this project is to project a distorted (anamorphic) image onto a given surface, that looks recognizable when viewed from a specific angle.
+The goal of this project is to project an image or video onto any surface in such a way that it looks perfect when viewed from a specific angle.

 ## Dependencies